Riemannian metrics for neural networks I: feedforward networks: Constructing invariant algorithms: Riemannian metrics for neural networks

 and

 \end{itemize} \end{defi}

-Another metric, the \emph{tensor square differential} (TSD) metric, can be defined from slightly different ingredients.
+Another metric, the \emph{outer product} (OP) metric, can be defined from slightly different ingredients.
 It corresponds to an often-used variant of the natural gradient (e.g., \cite{APF00, TONGA}), in which the expectation under the current probability distribution is replaced with a similar term involving only the desired target $y$ for each input $x$ (more details in Section~\ref{sec:usualfish}).
-As the formula \eqref{eq:tsd} below shows, it can be readily computed by backpropagation.
+It can readily be computed by backpropagation from \eqref{eq:op}.

-Whereas the metrics above depend on the actual output $\omega(x)$ for each input $x$, together with a metric on $\omega$, but not on any target value for $x$, the TSD metric depends on a loss function $\ell(\omega(x),y(x))$ encoding the deviation of $\omega(x)$ from a desired target $y(x)$ for $x$; but not on a choice of metric for $\omega$.
+Whereas the metrics above depend on the actual output $\omega(x)$ for each input $x$, together with a metric on $\omega$, but not on any target value for $x$, the OP metric depends on a loss function $\ell(\omega(x),y(x))$ encoding the deviation of $\omega(x)$ from a desired target $y(x)$ for $x$; but not on a choice of metric for $\omega$.

-\begin{defi}[ (Tensor square differential metric)] For each input $x$ in the dataset $\D$, let $\omega(x)$ be the final output of the network run with input $x$ and parameter $\theta$.
+\begin{defi}[ (Outer product metric)] For each input $x$ in the dataset $\D$, let $\omega(x)$ be the final output of the network run with input $x$ and parameter $\theta$.
 Let $\ell(\omega(x),y(x))$ be the loss function measuring how $\omega(x)$ departs from the desired output $y(x)$ for $x$.